 All securities to be purchased on behalf of the Fund are to be readily marketable and traded on major recognized exchanges or securities markets.
 In the case of International Equities, investments shall be in markets represented in the MSCI All Country World Index.
-Non-US Equities may not exceed 30% of the Fund because the Fund's ultimate liabilities are in US Dollars and hedging foreign exchange is regarded as expensive in the long term.
+Non-US equities should be invested in using the American Depository Receipt (ADR) which is a negotiable certificate issued by a U.S. depository bank representing a specified number of shares in a foreign company's stock.